Student Life Policies

 - No one is allowed to consume alcoholic beverages anywhere on College of Saint Benedict or Order of Saint Benedict grounds without prior approval.

 - Events with alcohol in campus houses or apartments are subject to disciplinary action when the parties or events are unapproved or University policies are violated.
+Disciplinary action could include the loss of an apartment's Party Permit.

 - Public notice of parties on bulletin boards, emails, electronic social networks such as Facebook or other social media, or by any other means is prohibited.

-- Individuals hosting or present at an event with alcohol in campus houses or apartments are not allowed to charge (directly or indirectly) invite donations or collect money.
+- Individuals hosting or present at an event with alcohol in campus houses or apartments are not allowed to charge (directly or indirectly), invite donations or collect money.

 - Events with alcohol in campus houses or apartments are limited to Friday and Saturday nights and must be concluded by 1:00 a.m.